No criteria, controversial categories, Mexico not included – here's the lowdown on this regional ranking.

 The 300 experts who make up the voting Academy, as it is termed, are given no criteria whatsoever, they are simply asked to name their eight best restaurant experiences in the region, over the voting period.
 Because food, taste and dining are part of such a subjective arena, voters are given freedom to base their selections on whatever 'best' means to them.
 It's an open, democratic process, but executed securely and confidentially by independent culinary experts based across North America.

-5. ...but strict rules
+5. ...but there are strict rules

 The freedom from strict criteria doesn't mean there are not tightly enforced rules: voters can not reveal their status to anyone, and as such, they are not allowed to confer or discuss their selection.
 Even the Academy Chairs – the figures appointed by 50 Best to recruit well-qualified voters in each of the eight sub-regions – do not see who has voted for what, or who the voters are in other areas of North America.
 Voters must choose a minimum number of restaurants (three or more of the eight) located outside the state or province (or country, in the case of the Caribbean) where they are based.
 As you'd expect, no one can vote for an establishment in which they have any financial or familial involvement, and any sponsors or members of the 50 Best team cannot participate.